sirixdb/sirix/README.md

     // Commit revision 1.
     wtx.commit();

-    // Reuse transaction handle and insert an element to the first child the current transaction cursor resides. wtx.insertElementAsFirstChild(new QName("foo"));
+    // Reuse transaction handle and insert an element to the first child where the current transaction cursor resides. wtx.insertElementAsFirstChild(new QName("foo"));

-    // Commit revision 2.
+    // Commit revision 2 with a commit message. wtx.commit("[MOD] Inserted another element.");
-    wtx.commit();

     // Serialize the revision back to XML. final OutputStream out = new ByteArrayOutputStream();